de314/js-blockchain/README.md

 # Intro - How the blockchain works

+I will attempt to do it justice, but you should read the [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf) if you want a deeper understanding.

 Most people think of the Bitcoin (BTC) blockchain.
 At a high level the BTC blockchain is made up of `blocks`, `hashes`, and `transactions`.